Chart Color Schemes

 St Albans - South has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 29 such projects that could potentially impact this area.
-Notable among these are Sunshine Health, Wellbeing and Education Precinct, Sunshine Energy Park, St Albans Activity Centre Precinct Structure Plan, and St Albans Village Convenience Retail Centre.
-The following list provides details of the most relevant ones.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact this particular region.
+Notable ones are Sunshine Energy Park, Sunshine Health, Wellbeing and Education Precinct, St Albans Activity Centre Precinct Structure Plan, and St Albans Village Convenience Retail Centre.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.